 The Merakes gas field lies in 1,500m of water in the East Sepinggan production sharing contract (PSC) offshore East Kalimantan in the Makassar Strait, Indonesia.

 It is located 35km south-west of the Jangkrik field and 170km south of the Bontang LNG plant.

-Eni subsidiary Eni East Sepinggan is the operator of the East Sepinggan PSC and holds 85% interest in the site, while Pertamina Hulu Energy holds the remaining 15%.
+Eni subsidiary Eni East Sepinggan is the operator of the East Sepinggan PSC and holds 65% interest in the site, while Neptune Energy and Pertamina Hulu Energy hold 20% and 15% respectively.

 The Kutei Basin hosts hydrocarbons of the Eocene age and is located on the eastern coast of Kalimantan Island.